1. Catalogs

 Open the catalog to page 1

-AntSyn for Antenna Synthesis - 2
+AntSyn for Antenna Synthesis-2

 How it Works Step 1.
 The antenna design process in AntSyn is intended to be Step 2.
 Input antenna specifications such as frequency band, relatively simple.
 The first of four steps is to create a project and target impedance match (return loss), gain pattern, and more into spec sheet.
 Step 3.
 AntSyn returns one or more optimized antenna designs.
 The Step 4.
-Finalize design selection and export to realize end- results such as voltage standing wave ratio (VSWR), return loss (dB), system design within NI AWR Design Environment or your complex impedance (Z), max gain vs. frequency, and more are...
+Finalize design selection and export to realize end- results such as voltage standing wave ratio (VSWR), return loss (dB), system design within NI AWR Design Environment or your complex impedance (Z), max gain vs. frequency, and more are then...

 Open the catalog to page 2